 Assume that your audience won’t read your writing end to end, won’t finish an entire video, or won’t listen to your entire podcast, and structure how you present your information accordingly.

-Our world is so connected these days it’s difficult to keep personal, political, and religious worlds from colliding.
+Our world is so connected these days that it’s difficult to keep personal, political, and religious worlds from colliding.
 Instead of shying away from the conversations of the world, bring them into your church.
 Use current events as a way to relate people to your communications, and share your take on them.
 75% of people who attend church do so in the hopes of hearing sermons or lectures that help them connect religion to their own life.

 Additionally, favoring a storytelling-structured approach to communication is a way to give human attention spans CPR.